szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Append attachment only once (mode: always)``: If enabled, the sent attachment will be appended once to the sending message, rather than appended every time to the input prompt as additional context.
 Force mode - affects all models.
 Default: False.

 * ``Append attachment only once (mode: only if available, auto-detect)``: If enabled, the sent attachment will be appended once to the sending message, if the selected model and API handle the storage of sent messages on the server side.
 This may optimize token usage by sending attachments only once.
-Default: False.
+Default: True.

 * ``Model for attachment content summary``: Model to use when generating a summary for the content of a file when the Summary option is selected.
 Default: gpt-4o-mini.